 Among the parent PAHs, Phe (rangedranging from 191.7 to 470.0 pg m-3) and Flu (rangedranging from 38.5 to 236.0 pg m-3) were the most abundant at both sites in the present study.
-The PAH concentrations measured atin Longyearbyen (UNIS and Adventdalen) were two2 orders of magnitude higher than those detected at the Zeppelin station and the same order of magnitude as in Birkenes (southern mainland Norway) (NILU, 2019) (Table S13) for the same period (autumn 2018).
-(Table S13).
+The PAHPhe and Flu concentrations measured at in Longyearbyen (UNIS and Adventdalen) were two2 orders of magnitude higher than those detected at the Zeppelin station and the same order of magnitude as in Birkenes (southern mainland Norway) (NILU, 2019) (Table S13) for the same period (autumn 2018): (Table S13).
 The PAH profiles were dominated by Phe and Flu at all sites (Fig. S3) also dominated the PAH profile at Zeppelin station, which may indicate similar sources of contamination.
 A higher proportion of Phe was observed in Longyearbyen samples.
 The measured PAH concentrations in the present study were in agreement with the 2 decades average data reported for the Arctic monitoring stations in Svalbard (Zeppelin) and Finland (Pallas), and were about an order of magnitude higher compared to the Canadian Arctic (Alert) concentrations (Yu et al., 2019).
 The PAH levels observed in Longyearbyen were significantly (up to 2 orders of magnitude) lower compared to rural sites in Europe and China (Table S14).

-Concentrations Among measured oxy-PAHs, concentrations of 9-Flu and 9,10-AntQ were the highest among measured oxy-PAHs-in the present study.
-The 9-Flu level (270.3±146.9 pg m-3 at UNIS and 139.4±24.9 pg m-3 in Adventdalen) was the same order of magnitude as reported for the Pallas and Råö (southern Sweden) background monitoring stations in the north of Finland (Pallas) and in the south of Sweden (Råö) (Brorström-Lundén et al., 2010), while 9,10-AntQ (163.5±57.4 pg m-3 at UNIS and 71.7±39.2 pg m-3 in Adventdalen) was an order of magnitude higher in Longyearbyen.
-The nitro-PAH levels in our study were overall lower than other reported background sites.
-1-NNap and 2+3-NFlt were the most abundant nitro-PAHs detected at UNIS and Adventdalen air samples; the, and was equal to the winter levels in central European background air (Lammel et al., 2020).
-The sum of oxy-PAHs detected at UNIS were similar to a rural site in eastern England (Alam et al., 2014), and a factor of 2 higher than at a rural location in the Czech Republic (Lammel et al., 2020), but were significantly lower than in rural southern China (Huang et al., 2014a) and the French Alps (Albinet et al., 2008).
+Among measured oxy-PAHs, concentrations of 9-Flu and 9,10-AntQ were the highest in the present study.
+The 9-Flu level (270.3±146.9 pg m-3 at UNIS and 139.4±24.9 pg m-3 in Adventdalen) was the same ordera factor of magnitude as 3 higher than reported for the background monitoring stations in the north of Finland (Pallas) and in the south of Råö (southern Sweden (Råö)-) background stations (Brorström-Lundén et al., 2010), while 9,10-AntQ (163.5±57.4 pg m-3 at UNIS and 71.7±39.2 pg m-3 in Adventdalen) was an order of magnitude higher in Longyearbyen.
+The nitro PAH levels in our study were overall lower than other reported background sites.
+1-NNap and 2+3-NFlt were the most abundant nitro PAHs detected at UNIS and Adventdalen air samples; thein Longyearbyen was equal to the winter levels in central European background air (Lammel et al., 2020).
+The sum of oxy-PAHs detected at UNIS was similar to rural sites in eastern England (Alam et al., 2014) and the central Czech Republic (Lammel et al., 2020), but were significantly lower than in rural southern China (Huang et al., 2014a) and the French Alps (Albinet et al., 2008).